Spain Work Visa: Application Process and Requirements (2022)

 Requirements for the EU Blue Card

-• You must have successfully attained a higher education qualification across a period of at least 3 years OR have a minimum of 5 years of professional experience
+• You've successfully attained a higher education qualification across a period of at least 3 years or have a minimum of 5 years of professional experience

-• You must have a legally binding job offer or a signed contract
+• You've a legally binding job offer or a signed contract

 • Your job has to pay at least 1.5 times the average salary in Spain

-• You must arrive in Spain within 3 months of the date of issue of the visa
+• You've arrived in Spain within 3 months of the date of issue of the visa

 Application process